raquo/laminar-full-stack-demo/README.md

 ## Fun funding fact

-The development of learning materials like this is enabled by [Laminar sponsors](https://github.com/sponsors/raquo).
+The development of learning materials like this is made possible by [Laminar sponsors](https://github.com/sponsors/raquo).

 ### DIAMOND sponsor: